-We exist and rely on donations to do our work.
+We rely on donations to fund our programs.
 Please send donations to us at Art for Life Foundation, PO Box 162, Clayton, CA 94517 or click our online donation button below.
+Many corporations have matching donation programs.
+Check with your HR department to see if yours does!
 Thank you!

-Art While You Wait: - Children's Hospital, Oakland, CA - Hasbro Children's Hospital, Providence, RI. - Kapi'olani Women and Children's Medical Center, Honolulu, HI - Mass General for Children at North Shore Medical Center, Salem, MA - American Family Children's Hosptal, Madison, WI- Memorial Hermann Southeast Hospital, Houston, TX - Women and Children's Hospital of Buffalo, NY
+.
+Art While You Wait: - UCSF Benioff Children's Hospital, Oakland, CA - Hasbro Children's Hospital, Providence, RI. - Kapi'olani Women and Children's Medical Center, Honolulu, HI - Mass General for Children at North Shore Medical Center, Salem, MA- (Retired in Salem)- American Family Children's Hosptal, Madison, WI- Memorial Hermann Southeast Hospital, Houston, TX - Women and Children's Hospital of Buffalo, NY

 In any hospital emergency room, waiting areas tend to be places where the fears and hopes or simple boredom of patients and their families can make for a stressful experience.